vectara/react-chatbot/README.md

 From the root directory, run:

 ```
-npm install
+npm run installAllDependencies
 ```

-This will install all dependencies necessary for building the component and running the dev environment.
+This completes the following steps:

+- installs dependencies for React-Chatbot
+- builds React-Chatbot
+- installs the freshly-built React-Chatbot package in the docs site directory

 Once this completes, run:

 ```
 npm run docs